top of page

 PUBLIC TRANSIT

-The funding gap for public transit is expected to result in a 35 percent reduction in transit services levels by 2050--rather than a doubling of service as recommended under VISION 2050.
-Consequences for this reduction in service include:
+Under the fiscally constrained transportation system, the funding gap for public transit is expected to result in a 30% reduction in transit services levels by 2050—rather than a doubling of service as recommended under VISION 2050.
+Consequences of this reduction in service include:

 • Reduced traffic carrying capacity in the Region's heavily traveled corridors

-• Reduced ability to develop compact, walkable neighborhoods that improve access and safety for people walking, and encourage active lifestyles
+• Reduced ability to develop compact, walkable neighborhoods and transit-oriented development and redevelopment

 STREETS AND HIGHWAYS

-The funding gap for the streets and highways portion of the plan is expected to result in fewer roads being reconstructed, widened, or newly built.
-In addition, many roadways recommended to be reconstructed by 2050 would instead be rehabilitated, which would extend the overall life of the existing roadways but would likely reduce pavement quality.
-Consequences for postponing freeway reconstruction and not adding capacity on highly congested segments include:
+Under the fiscally constrained transportation system, the funding gap for the streets and highways portion of the plan is expected to result in fewer roads being reconstructed, widened, or newly built.
+Many of the roadways recommended to be reconstructed by 2050 would instead be rehabilitated, extending the overall life of the existing roadways but likely reducing pavement quality.
+Consequences of postponing freeway reconstruction and not adding capacity on highly congested segments include:

 • Increased traffic congestion and travel delays, along with decreased travel reliability